privacypatterns/patterns/patterns/Asynchronous-notice-(pattern).md

 Tracking a person's location over time in an invisible fashion, with or without prior explicit consent.
-(Particularly useful for background tracking, tracking through devices with limited or no screen space, or tracking repeatedly over long periods of time.)
+(Particularly useful for background tracking, tracking through devices with limited or no screen space, or tracking repeatedly over long periods of time.
+For devices with sufficient screen space or other notification affordances, see also [ambient notice](Ambient-notice).)

 ##   Problem